 June 2007.
 Simple perl script that parses log files created by microdc2 and outputs a simple and ugly html file with all uploaded files.
 It correctly merges chunked uploads, calculates average upload speed per file and total bandwidth used for uploads. source

-Note: for those of you who still use microdc2, please have a look at ncdc, a modern alternative.
+Note: for those of you who still use microdc2, please have a look at ncdc, a less ancient alternative.

 February 2006.
 A simple non-blocking single-threaded TCP echo server, displaying how the select() system call can be used to handle multiple connections. source